hwpok/enum_desc/README.md

 ## ENUM_DESC & ENUM_TRS
-Two derived macros, EnumDesc and EnumTrs, are provided to add descriptive information to enumerations and translate enumeration codes
+A set of column-derived macros is provided to add descriptive information to enumerations and facilitate the translation of enumeration codes.
+Specifically, the following macros serve to augment enums with additional functionality:
+"EnumDesc", "EnumDescI8", "EnumDescU8", "EnumDescI16", "EnumDescU16", "EnumDescI32", "EnumDescU32", "EnumDescI64", "EnumDescU64", "EnumDescISize", "EnumDescUSize"
+The enum_trs attribute macro, on the other hand, enables the translation of values, supporting both "equivalent translation" and "flag translation."

 ## EXAMPLE - EnumDesc